 Professional development is incorporated into the core business curriculum through our unique Backpack-to-Briefcase (B2B) program with required components starting in the first year through junior year.
-The program combines class sessions and out of class activities that focus on an introduction to campus career resources, career exploration, developing internship/job search skills and development of soft skills.
-During the fall of the first year B2B requirements are embedded in the Business Dynamics course that is required of all VSB students, while during the spring semester B2B is delivered through a stand-alone course known as VSB 0099: First-Year Experience.
-As sophomores and juniors, students enroll in a one-credit B2B course each year.
+The Clay Center and O'Donnell Center collaborate with VSB faculty to deliver the program which combines class sessions and assignments that focus on an introduction to campus career resources, career exploration, developing internship/job search skills and development of soft skills.
+During the fall of the first year B2B requirements are embedded in the Business Dynamics course that is required of all VSB students, while during the spring semester B2B is delivered through a stand-alone course known as

+VSB 0099: First-Year Experience.
+As sophomores and juniors, students enroll in a one-credit B2B course each year (VSB 2000: Sophomore Professional Development Seminar and VSB 3000: Bartley BriefCASE Challenge.)